Frequently Asked Questions

 What if I do not have any records for my qualifying condition within the past 12 months?

 If you have not seen a physician for your qualifying condition from within the past 12 months, then they do not exist and, therefore, you cannot produce them for the certifying physician.
 In this case the certifying physician may ask for older records and or diagnostic reports such as xrays and/or MRI’s to assist him/her in making / confirming the diagnosis.
-In addition, you may be asked to have additional testing done.
-For example, we will commonly use what is known as a Myovision Scan that is done in house at the time of your appointment and assists the certifying doctor with confirming and / or making a diagnosis.
+In addition, you may be asked to have additional testing done which we can be done in house at the time of your NEW or RENEWAL appointment.

 Do chiropractic records count as medical records?